Boston Breakers vs. FC Gold Pride

 June 17, 2009

 Kelly Smith’s memoir Footballer: My Story is out today from Bantam Press and available in hardcover and Kindle format on Amazon.
 The book promises a look at the storied career of England’s greatest female footballer, as well as some of the personal battles Smith has fought through over the years.

 The club Smith will always be most closely identified with is Arsenal Ladies in her home country, but she spent an enormous amount of time in America, starting with a record setting collegiate stint at Seton Hall.
-Her pro club career saw her emerge as one of the play making stars of the Women’s United Soccer Association‘s Philadelphia Charge (2001-2003), a brief stint with the W-League’s New Jersey Wildcats, and then a return to America with the Boston Breakers of Women’s Professional Soccer from 2009 to 2011.
+Her pro club career saw her emerge as one of the play making stars of the Women’s United Soccer Association (2001-2003).
+Then there was a brief stint with the W-League’s semi-pro New Jersey Wildcats after the WUSA’s demise.
+And a final return to America with the Boston Breakers of Women’s Professional Soccer from 2009 to 2011.

 The program at left is from a sparsely attended (3,128) Wednesday evening match against FC Gold Pride (San Jose, CA) at Harvard Stadium on June 17, 2009.
 Smith entered the match in the 63rd minute as a substitute, assisting on the equalizer by Jennifer Nobis in the 77th minute to pull out a 1-1 draw for Boston.
 Smith was a two-time All-Star for us in Boston in 2009 and 2010.